Skip to content

 Braille Printers

-… Braille printers receive data from computer devices and emboss that information in braille onto paper through the use of solenoids that control embossing pins.
+… Braille Printers Braille printers receive data from computer devices and emboss that information in braille onto paper through the use of solenoids that control embossing pins.
 Braille printers typically print on heavyweight paper and …

 Braille Codes and Characters: History and Current Use - Part 1